mimblewimble/grin/doc/grin4bitcoiners.md

 2. There are no amounts.
 3. 2 transactions, one spending the other, can be merged in a block to form only one, removing all intermediary information.

 The 2 first properties mean that all transactions look the same.
-Unless you directly participated in the transaction, all inputs and outputs look like random pieces of data (in lingo, they all look like random curve points).
+Unless you directly participated in the transaction, all inputs and outputs look like random pieces of data (in lingo, they're all random curve points).

 ## Scalability